Joeccp/SBA/self_evaluation.md

   - Maybe group these settings into a single Admin Mode?
   - Maybe store these setting into a single file?

-- User can't buy more than one ticket at once, even I have finished `SBA.coorutils.coorExprAnalysis()` and `SBA.coorutils.getCoorsFromCoorExpr()`.
-  - Use them.
-  - Manybe change the code logic, so that one ticket does not equal to one seat.

 - Admin can't add a custom ticket.
   - Maybe adding a new Admin Mode.
 After creating the ticket, sort all the tickets inside `House.tickets_table`.